pink-junkjard/hyperfiddle/README.md

 > <img src="https://i.imgur.com/JxzWUIq.gif" width="720px">
 >
 > *The gender iframe is actually select options query, with the select renderer toggled off.
-> It renders in the header because the query runs once, not once-per-row. `:link/rel` has semantic meaning like html. `:options` matches up with the `:db.valueType/ref` renderer.
-If you override the `:db.valueType/ref` renderer, you may care to use `:link/rel` as semantic hint, or not.
+> It renders in the header because the query runs once, not once-per-row. `:link/rel` has semantic meaning like html. `:options` matches up with the [`:db.type/ref` renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/widget.cljs#L74).
+If you override the `:db.type/ref` renderer, you may care to use `:link/rel` as semantic hint, or not.
 Imagine a [link/rel registry like HTML](https://www.iana.org/assignments/link-relations/link-relations.xhtml).*

 ## Hyperfiddle.net is 100% built in Hyperfiddle (EDN style)